This Funk Is Made For Dancing

-This Funk Is Made For Dancing was the second hit for disco band Broadway on the Hilltak Label.
-Composed, arranged and produced by Willie Henderson.
+This Funk Is Made For Dancing was the second hit single by disco band Broadway, released on the Hilltak Label.
+The track was composed, arranged and produced by Willie Henderson.
 It made both the Billboard and Cash Box charts in 1979.

 Background

 Broadway's album was in Billboard's "Recommended LPs" section in the magazine's March 17 issue.
 It got a positive review.
 The picks were "Magic Man", "This Funk Is Made For Dancing" and "Kiss You All Over".
 Released on Hilltak 7805, it was a Record World single pick in the B.O.S./Pop section in the March 3 issue with the reviewer calling it energetic and right with the vocals laid over a full track".